atidyshirt/University/ENCE260/notes.md

 > it the output only depends on the current state (and not on any input), this means that it is syncrhonus (as because
 > the input is not changing the result, it will always be in sync with the clock signal transitions).

-We can ask the CPU to do a number of different tricks and conditions. these are as follows:
+We can ask the CPU to do a number of different tricks and conditions.
+These are as follows:

 ![ALUTricks](./Diagrams/ALUTricks.png)